 - Your senses become more alert; the slightest sound or touch provokes a reaction.

 - You have increased sweating.

-Adrenalin and cortisol causes these physical and emotional sensations:
+Adrenaline and cortisol cause these physical and emotional sensations:

 - Your breathing becomes very rapid, or you feel unable to breathe.